 Our mission is to create and maintain at California State University, Chico an environment where individuals with disabilities have full and equal access to and enjoyment of all aspects of the campus.

-The remainder of Section I.H. is quoted from Executive Memorandum 94-047,Policy and Procedures for Accommodating Individuals with Disabilities.
+The remainder of Section I.H. is quoted from EM 94-047,Policy and Procedures for Accommodating Individuals with Disabilities.
 Modifications to EM 94-047 will automatically be incorporated into this Code.
 Students wishing more information regarding this policy or its procedures can contact the Coordinator for Student Judicial Affairs.

 California State University, Chico is committed to the full and total inclusion of all members of the campus community in all educational and operational aspects of campus life.
 This document furthers our policy of inclusion by providing guidance to ensure that any person with a disability will not, on the basis of that disability, be denied access to or enjoyment of any program, service, or opportunity provided by the campus.

 Federal and state laws provide minimum requirements with which representatives of the campus must comply.
 As an employer, the University must make reasonable accommodations to the known physical or mental limitations of an otherwise qualified person with a disability unless providing accommodations would impose an undue hardship on the campus.
 Reasonable accommodations shall be provided in a timely, cost-effective manner.
 In addition, as an institution of higher education, the campus is required to provide academic adjustments, i.e. , modify courses, academic programs, activities, and services offered at any on-campus or off-campus location and to provide accommodations to the general public unless doing so would create an undue hardship or cause a fundamental alteration of the course, program, activity, or service.